-AllySON HOUSTIS is the Conservation Program Coordinator at the ASCF and, in this role, she is responsible for projects in Nova Scotia, Prince Edward Island and Newfoundland and Labrador.
-Allyson also manages the monthly e-newsletter, the Angling Guides, and our several social media accounts.
+Allyson Hellstis is the Conservation Projects Coordinator at the ASCF and, in this role, she is responsible for projects in Nova Scotia, Prince Edward Island and Newfoundland and Labrador.
+Allyson also manages the Angling Guides and our several social media platforms.